gosang/gosang.github.io/content/posts/dotnet/implementing-postgresql-in-asp-dotnet-core.md

 - **Data Integrity**: Applications where ACID transactions are essential (e.g., banking, finance).
 - **Complex Queries**: When you need to handle complex SQL queries with relational data.
+- **Hybrid Applications**: Applications that need to manage both relational and JSON-based data.